SkatAI/eu-scraping/EU-Neo4j.md

 # Neo4j EU

-structure
+just a few notes on transforming the dataset into a graph network

-Nodes:
+## Nodes:

-MEPs (Members of European Parliament)
+- MEPs (Members of European Parliament)
-Debates (Sessions)
+- Debates (Sessions)
-Political Parties
+- Political Parties

-Relationships:
+## Relationships:

-MEPs BELONGS_TO Party
+- MEPs BELONGS_TO Party
-MEPs SPEAKS_IN Debate
+- MEPs SPEAKS_IN Debate
-MEPs FOLLOWS Other_MEP (if we want to track who speaks after whom)
+- MEPs FOLLOWS Other_MEP (if we want to track who speaks after whom)

+## Steps

 Create a new database in Neo4j Desktop with a password

-Load JSON data into Python
+- Load JSON data into Python
-Clean and transform data:
+- Clean and transform data:

-Extract debate dates from parent URLs
+  - Extract debate dates from parent URLs
-Handle any special characters in names/text
+  - Handle any special characters in names/text
-Create unique identifiers for debates
+  - Create unique identifiers for debates

-Create nodes for MEPs, Parties, and Debates
+- Create nodes for MEPs, Parties, and Debates

-Create relationships between nodes
+- Create relationships between nodes

-Add properties (like speech text, timestamps)
+- Add properties (like speech text, timestamps)